-An ongoing tagging project of the German Thünen-Institute of Sea Fisheries (HTTP - Helgoland Tope Tagging Project) has been tagging tope in the southern North Sea (German Bight) around Helgoland Island during annual aggregations of adult sharks in the summer months.
-As of June

-2021, 14 tope have been tagged with Wildlifecomputers MiniPAT pop-up satellite archival tags and conventional tags.
-Preliminary results showed overwintering of the tope in the western English Channel and partial migration into oceanic habitats of the Northeast Atlantic, including long-distance, southward migrations towards the western part of the Strait of Gibraltar and as far south as Madeira.
-Tope that migrated into more oceanic areas exhibited extensive diurnal vertical migratory behaviour, with a clear association between vertical migrations to mesopelagic habitat features (deep scattering layers), presumably related to feeding (Schaber et al., in prep).
+An ongoing tagging project of the German Thünen-Institute of Sea Fisheries (HTTP - Helgoland Tope Tagging Project) has been tagging tope in the southern North Sea (German Bight) around Helgoland Island during annual aggregations of mostly adult sharks in the summer months.
+As of June 2022, 20 tope (16 females, 4 males, length range 103-164 cm L_T) have been tagged with Wildlifecomputers MiniPAT pop-up satellite archival tags and conventional tags.
+Preliminary results showed overwintering of the tope in the western English Channel and partial migration of both female and male specimens into oceanic habitats of the Northeast Atlantic, including long-distance, southward migrations of the female sharks towards the western part of the Strait of Gibraltar and as far south as Madeira.
+Tope that migrated into oceanic areas exhibited extensive diel vertical migratory behaviour, with a clear association with mesopelagic habitat features (deep scattering layers).
+The sharks followed the diel vertical migration of mesopelagic organisms staying at depths of around 500 m during daytime and ascending to surface layers during night time, while remaining in layers with highest densities of cephalopod prey (Schaber et al., 2022).